 Increase in customer satisfaction

-When AI speeds up assessment of car damage and repairment cost
+When AI speeds up the assessment of car damage and repairment cost

-In the old days, the company’s capability to assess damages to estimate the repairment cost would involve manual inspection of plenty of not-always-high-resolution photos taken from mobile camera, phone calls, and onsite physical inspection by assigned assessors.
-While this process is already time consuming enough in normal working days where car accidents can happen in busy streets, in holiday seasons where road traffics (and unfortunately, car accidents as well) is peaking – car damage inspection for auto-insurance claim assessment process would take ages.
+In the old days, the company’s capability to assess damages to estimate the repair cost would involve manual inspection of plenty of not-always-high-resolution photos taken from mobile cameras, phone calls, and onsite physical inspection by assigned assessors.
+While this process is already time-consuming enough on normal working days where car accidents can happen on busy streets, in holiday seasons where road traffics (and unfortunately, car accidents as well) is peaking – car damage inspection for auto-insurance claim assessment process would take ages.
 The consequence of this manual inspection process was a scenario where customers had to do repeated calls to check up on progress status – only to hear instructions to call again, with no certainty.
 It was no surprise that as weeks progressed, the customers’ tone over the call increased with growing impatience.

 To prevent turning this impatience into non-subscription, the company considered artificial intelligence as a digital transformation solution to this highly manual damage inspection process.
 Using a computer vision model, automated detection of damaged body parts can be done very quickly from the severe wrecks to the thin scratches, at scale.
 More importantly, quick detection of different degrees of damaged car body parts would translate into better visibility and faster calculation of accurate estimation of repairing cost – depending on which part of the car component got wrecked and how bad the damage is.

-The challenges of building AI-powered car damage inspection model
+The challenges of building an AI-powered car damage inspection model

-It is very difficult to get relevant public datasets of damaged cars that are cleanly labelled.
-Even if we found one, it is not extensive in terms of types of wreckage, or of how bad the wreck is.
-Our AI model needed to be very accurate, then a specifically tailored labelled dataset had to be developed.
+It is very difficult to get relevant public datasets of damaged cars that are clearly labeled.
+Even if we found one, it is not extensive in terms of types of wreckage, or how bad the wreck is.
+Our AI model needed to be very accurate, then a specifically tailored labeled dataset had to be developed.

 – Apolline, Director of Digital Transformation.

-More importantly, aside from the quantity of the dataset, the company needed to ensure the quality of these training dataset being developed.
-Quality in accuracy contributed a highly critical role as it would determine the repairing cost estimation, and miscalculation of this cost would either produce loss to the company or customer complaints.
-The company also found it challenging to find a way to increase speed and productivity in training the AI machine, as manual labelling and collaboration between assessors to label the data, data scientists, and machine learning team would be time consuming and expensive.
+More importantly, aside from the quantity of the dataset, the company needed to ensure the quality of these training datasets being developed.
+Quality inaccuracy contributed a highly critical role as it would determine the repairing cost estimation, and miscalculation of this cost would either produce loss to the company or customer complaints.
+The company also found it challenging to find a way to increase speed and productivity in training the AI machine, as manual labeling and collaboration between assessors to label the data, data scientists, and the machine learning team would be time-consuming and expensive.

 Why Kili Technology

 Moreover, the company favored the application of generating automated predictions of labels by applying online learning in the annotation process.
-This leveraged the company to speed up the labelling per each image of damaged car, making the overall development of training dataset of damaged car images for the AI model to be much faster than the company expected.
+This leveraged the company to speed up the labeling per each image of the damaged car, making the overall development of the training dataset of damaged car images for the AI model to be much faster than the company expected.

-It was really an end-to-end solution for us: we got not only the very simple tool, but also a powerful API, high quality experts as external labellers, and automated predictions in the process.
+It was an end-to-end solution for us: we got not only the very simple tool, but also a powerful API, high-quality experts as external labelers, and automated predictions in the process.

 – Viktor, Chief Data Officer.

-Adopting artificial intelligence to assess car damages and estimate repairing cost as part of the auto-insurance claim process, the global insurance company shortened not only the time taken to assess damages, but also the overall end-to-end steps for the customers to process a claim, estimate cost, and get their payment.
+Adopting artificial intelligence to assess car damages and estimate repair costs as part of the auto insurance claim process, the global insurance company shortened not only the time taken to assess damages, but also the overall end-to-end steps for the customers to process a claim, estimate cost, and get their payment.
 As a result, company productivity and customer satisfaction skyrocketed.
 Using an AI model to detect car damages also improved the accuracy of cost estimation, reducing the level of errors done in manual inspection, saving up 17% of the “unforeseen” repairing cost due to inspection errors.

-I believe we reduced more than 32% the number of what we describe as “follow up calls” where the customers ask the status update of their claims while damage assessment is ongoing.
-What once took ages, we made it real time.
+I believe we reduced more than 32% of the number of what we describe as “follow-up calls” where the customers ask for the status update of their claims while damage assessment is ongoing.
+What once took ages, we made it real-time.
 We keep on getting positive feedback from customers.

 – Apolline, Director of Digital Transformation.

-- Adopting artificial intelligence to inspect car damages in auto-insurance claim processes could significantly reduce efforts and time taken by assessors, speeding up overall claim process
+Adopting artificial intelligence to inspect car damages in auto-insurance claim processes could significantly reduce efforts and time taken by assessors, speeding up the overall claim process

-- Accurate AI in car damage assessment in auto-insurance could result in impactful estimation of repairing cost in real time.
-To achieve this, training the AI model with accurately labelled data is crucial.
+Accurate AI in car damage assessment in auto insurance could result in an impactful estimation of repairing costs in real-time.
+To achieve this, training the AI model with accurately labeled data is crucial.

-- Unique solution to build training datasets with data annotation specifically addressed to inspect different types and severity of car damages will greatly improve efficiency and productivity as positive results
+The unique solution to build training datasets with data annotation specifically addressed to inspecting different types and severity of car damages will greatly improve efficiency and productivity as positive results